 To briefly elaborate on how the agent operates, hydrolized proteins for hair serve to swell the hair shaft to lock in moisture and volumize.
-They then form a protective film on the surface of the hair creating a silky, shiny effect.
+Wheat protein for hair then forms a protective film on the surface of the hair creating a silky, shiny effect.

 However, those that have been monitoring trends in organic beauty may observe something somewhat contradictory in the rise of hydrolyzed wheat protein.
 As introduced, conscious consumers are demonstrating a preference for recognizable, food-based ingredients.
 A recent survey conducted by GlobalData suggested that all over the world, consumers perceive food-like ingredients to be safer.
 And yet, in the health food space, wheat and gluten products have earned themselves somewhat of a bad name as awareness around celiac disease and other wheat sensitivities increases.
 The beauty market is however different, and gluten may be present in different products that contain hydrolyzed wheat protein, as it incorporates benefits such as moisturizing.

 Despite the prevalence of gluten-free products in health food, the landscape in hair and beauty is different.
 According to a study conducted by The Cosmetic Ingredient Review (CIR) Expert Panel hydrolyzed wheat protein and hydrolyzed wheat gluten, which function as skin- and hair-conditioning agents, will not elicit reactions in sensitized individuals.
 Their conclusion was that even if an individual has a dietary wheat sensitivity, they could enjoy the grain’s cosmetic properties safely.

 However, to stand out in a crowded field, brands need to prioritize the ethical sourcing of natural ingredients.
 According to the Mintel Trend Driver Value, we are seeing a shift in consumers’ shopping habits.
 They’re increasingly more mindful of preserving the environment and practice purposeful and ethical purchasing behavior.

 Therefore, sustainable sourcing should be a priority for brands that market ‘natural’ or ‘organic’ products.
 Such brands will face more scrutiny about their sourcing.
-There is a perception amongst consumers that natural products are better for the environment (Mintel, 2017), but this is not always necessarily true.
+There is a perception amongst consumers that natural products are better for the environment (Mintel, 2017).
+However, this is not always necessarily true.
 With grains like wheat, intensive farming can exhaust resources.
-Therefore, brands that want to capitalize on the wheat protein trend need to emphasize that they’ve sourced their wheat in a sustainable manner – enabling them to distinguish their brand from the rest.
+Therefore, brands that want to capitalize on the hydrolized wheat protein trend need to emphasize that they’ve sourced their wheat in a sustainable manner – enabling them to distinguish their brand from the rest.